tae898/room-classification/README.md

 ## Model

-You can download a pretrained model from [here](https://github.com/tae898/room-classification/releases/download/v0.1/model.ckpt).
+You can download a pretrained model from [here](https://github.com/tae898/room-classification/releases/download/v0.2/model.ckpt).
 It's a fine-tuned [EfficientNet-b3](https://github.com/lukemelas/EfficientNet-PyTorch) using [pytorch-lightning](https://www.pytorchlightning.ai/)

 ## Prerequisites

 1. A unix or unix-like x86 machine
-1. python 3.8 or higher.
+1. Python 3.8 or higher.
-1. Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
+1. Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system Python.
 1. `pip install -r requirements.txt`

 ## Understand data, training, and evaluation